magao-x/handbook/handling/telescope_removal.rst

 Remove AOC from Control Room
 ----------------------------

--  power down AOC
+-  power down AOC and COC

 -  remove monitors and pack

--  move AOC to cleanroom.
+-  move AOC and COC to cleanroom.